ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

     - Certain services only available in certain region
 4. Pricing
     - same services in different region may have different pricing

+##### Availability Zones

+An Availability Zone (AZ) is a single data center or a group of data centers within a Region.

+Best practice for customers is to run applications across at least tow Availability Zones in a Region.
+So that when an Availability Zone fail, the application is running on the other Availability Zone(s).